-Limitations on Use of Proceeds.
+Limitations on Use of Proceeds

 The CARES Act's restrictions on paying dividends, distributing capital, repurchasing equity, or paying compensation over specified thresholds apply to MSLP loans.
-Borrowers are also prohibited from using the proceeds of an MSLP loan for the benefit of a foreign parent, affiliate, or subsidiary, and cannot use MSLP loans to repay other debt ahead of schedule.
+Borrowers that are subsidiaries of a foreign company are prohibited from using the proceeds of an MSLP loan for the benefit of a foreign parent, affiliate, or subsidiary.
+Borrowers also cannot use MSLP loans to repay other debt ahead of schedule.
 However, borrowers may use the proceeds of an MSLP loan to refinance or accelerate payment of existing debt (1) at the time of origination of an MSPLF loan if the debt was owed to a different, unaffiliated lender, or (2) under the limited exception for mandatory and due debt and interest payments after the origination of the Main Street loan.